AdaHop-Cyber-Security/PiArmy/README.md

 # PiArmy

-**Advanced Network Tool** is a versatile and powerful Python-based network reconnaissance and enumeration utility.
-This tool is designed as a one-stop solution for a variety of network assessment tasks.
-It supports multiple sub‑commands, each dedicated to a specific protocol or function, making it an ideal “Swiss Army Knife” for security professionals and network administrators.

 > **Disclaimer:** This tool is intended solely for educational and authorized security testing purposes.
 Unauthorized scanning or enumeration of networks is illegal and unethical.
 Use this tool only on networks for which you have explicit permission.
 The author assumes no responsibility for any misuse or damage caused by this tool.

 ---